 Make an entrance reducer by cutting a small piece out of any leftover aluminum.
 Then, attach it to the hive body with nails or screws.

-Step Six: Install Frames
+Step 6: Install Frames

+Most hives have 8–10 frames in the hive body and honey super, depending on the size of each section.
+Place frames inside the hive body and honey super, maintaining proper spacing.
+The “bee space” rule of ⅜ inches between frames is crucial for proper hive function.
 Bees will produce extra honeycomb to fill the gaps if you leave too much space.
 But if you place the frames too close together, the bees will fill the nooks with propolis, a sticky sealant.

 Bee packages typically contain a queen bee, a few worker bees, and a supply of food to get the colony started.
 An edible barrier will separate the queen bee from the rest of the colony until they get accustomed to one another.
 Acclimation occurs as the worker bees eat their way through the barrier, gaining familiarity with their new queen.

+Buy a nucleus hive to bypass the acclimation process.
 A nucleus hive is a preestablished colony with honeycomb frames, worker bees, brood, and a queen.
 These hives are excellent for new beekeepers looking to jump-start their hives.

 This tutorial video from Bee Built explains how to catch and install a swarm:

-Are There Alternatives to the Langstroth Hive?
+Alternatives to the Langstroth Hive

 The bars don’t contain a hive foundation like the frames in a Langstroth hive — you can remove the entire piece of comb to harvest the honey.
 These hives are another solid choice for easy honey harvesting.